rupok/flexia-core/README.txt

 == Frequently Asked Questions ==

-= Does it work standalone =
+= Does it work standalone? =

-Though it's a specialized plugin for flexia, it will work standalone as well.
+It's a specialized plugin for Flexia theme, you need to install Flexia.

 == Screenshots ==